coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Floating Point Arithmetic.md

 | E   | E   | E   | M   | M   |
 | --- | --- | --- | --- | --- |
 | 0   | 1    | 1    | 0    | 0    |
-As you can see, $p - 1$ is the number of bits dedicated to the mantissa.
+Notice that $p - 1$ is the number of bits dedicated to the mantissa.
+Why not $p$?
+This is explained in short order.

 $E$ and $M$ are the bit representations of $e$ and $m$, respectively.
-That is, E = 011 and M = 00.
+That is, $E = 011$ and $M = 00$.
 These representations are not equal to the values they represent - you need to do some conversion before using them.

 $M$ is stored as if it has an invisible 1 in the MSB.
 To get $m$, you add this "invisible" 1.
 In this example $m = 100$, aka M with a 1 prepended.
 In numeric terms, you calculate $m$ from $M$ with this equation: